Best Monopod for Photographers

 They’re also ideal for those who want to take high angle shots without having to perch their gear precariously or rely on heavy, bulky tripods.

-Fully closed, the Adventure 4s are even at 20.7 inches (52.5 cm) making them very easy to carry along, shove into a bag or strap to the side of a backpack.
+Fully closed, the Adventure 4s are even at 20.7 inches (52.5 cm) making them very easy to carry along, shove into a bag or strap to the side of a camera backpack (see reviews).
 Given their negligible weight, chances are, you won’t even notice they’re there.

 Deploying the Benro Adventure 4 is quick and easy thanks to the flip locks that hold their legs in place.
 This feature allows a photographer to set up much faster and be ready to take advantage of any shooting opportunity that comes along.